Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: (Anti-)BRST Symmetries: Supervariable Approach

 \section{(Anti-)BRST Symmetries: Supervariable Approach}

-To derive the (anti-)BRST symmetries (2) within the framework of supervariable approach, first of all, we generalize the dynamical variables (e.g. $\lambda,\, C,\, \bar C,\, p_r$) of the Lagrangian (1) onto the (1, 1)-dimensional anti-chiral super-submanifold as follows\footnote{The anti-chiral super-submanifold is characterized by ($t, \bar\theta$).
-As a consequence, all the supervariables defined on this super-submanifold, are function of ($t, \bar\theta$).}:
+To derive the (anti-)BRST symmetries (2) within the framework of supervariable approach, first of all, we generalize the dynamical variables (e.g. $\lambda,\, C,\, \bar C,\, p_r$) of the Lagrangian (1) onto the (1, 1)-dimensional {\it anti-chiral} super-submanifold as follows

-where the expansions on the r.h.s. contain the secondary variables $(R(t), B_1(t), B_2(t), K(t))$ which are function of {\it only} the evolution parameter $ t$ and, ultimately, they have to be determined in terms of the basic and auxiliary variables of the theory (cf. (1)).
+where the expansions on the r.h.s. contain the secondary variables $(R(t), B_1(t), B_2(t), K(t))$ which are function of {\it only} the evolution parameter $ t$ and, ultimately, they have to be determined in terms of the basic and auxiliary variables of the theory (cf. Eq.
+(1)).
 We note that, in the limit $ \bar{\theta} = 0 $, we retrieve back our usual variables ($\lambda (t), C(t), \bar C(t), p_r(t) $).
+We further observe that the anti-chiral super-submanifold is characterized by ($t, \bar\theta$).
+As a consequence, {\it all} the supervariables, defined on this super-submanifold, are function of ($t, \bar\theta$).

 We mention, in passing, that we have {\it not} taken the expansions for the supervariables [corresponding to the ordinary variables $(r, \vartheta, p_{\vartheta},B)$] because these are (anti-)BRST invariant (i.e. $s_{(a)b}[r, \vartheta, p_{\vartheta}, B] = 0$).
 As a consequence, we have the following restrictions: